foundersandcoders/our-site-v1-DEFUNCT/_harp/about/_company.md

 ## Our hiring rate

-We encourage our graduates to freelance with us after they graduate, so the usual measure of graduate success, the *"hiring rate"*, is a bit misleading, but of the 52 students who studied with us in 2014/15 and who actively sought development work, all 52 are now working either freelance or in permanent roles.
-In effect, our employment success rate is 100%.
+Our employment success rate for students who have actively sought development work after graduation is 100%.

-To reiterate: not a single person who has studied with us since 2014 and who has actively sought development work has failed to find it.
+Of the 52 students who studied with us in 2014/15 and who actively sought development work, all 52 are now working either freelance or in permanent roles.
 This is a reflection of both the quality of our graduates and the level of support we provide to them after they graduate.

-In contrast, the proportion of students who *actively seek development work* after they graduate has changed dramatically for us in the last two years.
-The transformation from only one student from our very first cohort to all our students from the Autumn 2015 (FAC6) cohort is a reflection of the growing reputation of the programme and the serious intent of our students.
+In contrast, the proportion of students who have actually decided to seek development work after they graduate has changed dramatically for us in the last two years.
+The transformation from only one student in our very first (FAC0) cohort to every student in the Autumn 2015 (FAC6) cohort is a reflection of the growing reputation of the programme and the serious intent of our students.

 ![Graduates actively seeking development work](/assets/graph1.png)